-Many people who have capital to invest will automatically look at securities such as shares or bond funds.
-Others are attracted to property, considering bricks and mortar a more solid, tangible asset.
-But which is right for you if you are living in France?
+There are pros and cons when weighing up real estate vs capital investments.
+Many people who have capital to invest look at securities such as shares or bond funds.
+Others are attracted to real estate, considering bricks and mortar a more solid, tangible asset.
+But which is right for you?

-Rather than trying to predict which investment would give you the best returns – the best performing asset class varies year by year and is notoriously difficult to forecast – we explore the various aspects you need to consider when weighing up these options.
+This article does not attempt to predict which investment would give you the most returns.
+The best performing asset class varies year by year and is notoriously difficult to forecast.
+Instead, we look at various aspects you need to consider when weighing up these options.

-If you sell a property that is your habitual residence at the time of sale, the gains are exempt from capital gains tax in France.
+If you sell a property that is your habitual residence at the time, the gains are exempt from capital gains tax.

 Otherwise gains made on the sale of real estate are taxed at a flat rate of 19%, plus surtaxes, plus 17.2% social charges – a maximum of 42.2%.
 The surtaxes kick in for gains over €50,000 and range from 2% to 6%.

-If you earn rental income from a UK property, the income will be directly taxed in the UK, as that is where it arises.
-Although this income is not directly taxed in France, you must include is as part of your taxable income for the year and then a credit equal to the French tax and social charges applicable is allowed.
+Rental income from a UK property is directly taxed in the UK.
+Although it is not directly taxed in France, you must include it as part of your taxable income for the year and then a credit equal to the French tax and social charges applicable is allowed.

-While investment income is taxed at the 30% flat rate in France as mentioned above, this applies to interest earnings, dividends, capital gains on shares etc. It does not apply to rental income.
+While investment income is taxed at the 30% flat rate mentioned above, this applies to interest earnings, dividends, capital gains on shares etc. It does not apply to rental income.

 However, you will only pay wealth tax if your total taxable property assets are worth €1.3 million or more.
 There is a €800,000 tax-free allowance, with rates then ranging from 0.5% to 1.5%.

-In contrast, with effect from January 2018, capital investments, bank accounts etc. are no longer liable to wealth tax.
+In contrast, since 2018 capital investments, bank accounts, etc., are not liable to wealth tax.

-If you are resident in France when you die, your worldwide estate is liable to French succession tax – each beneficiary has to pay tax on the amount they receive.
+If you are resident in France when you die, your worldwide estate is liable to French succession tax – each beneficiary pays tax on the amount they receive.
 Spouses and PACs partners are exempt on inheritances.

 In this case, whether they receive investments, property or other assets makes little difference, as the tax is calculated on the value of their inheritance.